SlimerDude/afDuvet/readme.md

 Now you can use `HtmlInjector.injectRequireScript()` to inject and run small scripts.
 The scripts are wrapped up in a `require()` function call to ensure proper dependency management.

 Remember, most of your code should be in modules.
-The modules should then expose a mini-API (well, return an object!) that you can call with `HtmlInjector.injectRequireCall()`.
+The modules should then expose a mini-API (well, return an object!) that you can call with `HtmlInjector.injectRequireModule()`.
 This is a handy method that converts all given arguments into JSON.

 ### Module Config